Jo-Jo White: Coach and interim manager

 He then had a long career as a scout, minor league manager and MLB coach, serving on the staffs of the Cleveland Indians (1958–60), Detroit Tigers (1960), Kansas City Athletics (1961–62), Milwaukee/Atlanta Braves (1963–66), and Kansas City Royals (1969), usually as third base coach.
 He was a longtime associate of manager Joe Gordon, working with him with the Indians, Tigers, Athletics and Royals.

 Indeed, as a coach under Gordon, White was involved in the bizarre trade of managers between the Indians and Tigers on August 3, 1960.
 That day, the Indians' Gordon was swapped even-up for Tigers' manager Jimmy Dykes.
 As the two pilots prepared to change teams, Cleveland needed an interim manager and tabbed White to handle the Indians for their night game with the Washington Senators at Griffith Stadium.
 In White's only MLB game managed, he oversaw a 7–4 Indians' win.
 Mudcat Grant hurled a complete game, supported by second baseman Ken Aspromonte's home run and three runs batted in.
 Four days later, it was announced that White also "traded" teams—leaving the Indians to rejoin Gordon with Detroit, while Tigers' coach Luke Appling simultaneously quit his post to rejoin Dykes with the Indians.

+White moved to Tacoma, Washington, in 1977.
+He died from complications from a heart bypass operation at age 77 in Tacoma.

-White died at age 77 in Tacoma, Washington.
-He was inducted posthumously into the Georgia Sports Hall of Fame in 1997.
+White was inducted posthumously into the Georgia Sports Hall of Fame in 1997.

-His son Mike White, a center fielder and second baseman, played in the Major Leagues for the Houston Colt .45s/Astros in 1963–65.
+White had a daughter Tonya Jo (born 1934), a son, Joyner Michael White (born 1938), who was a center fielder and second baseman for the Houston Colt .45s/Astros from 1963 to 1965.